 So even to folks I flirt with every day, even to folks who I’m in relationships with, I think it’s important to check in for continual consent.
 Sometimes I’m great at this to the point where I annoy people, like I do when I ask folks if I can ask them a question.
 Sometimes I’m… not.

-I was working on my Patreon bonus smut on Tuesday, and I checked in with two of my partners before sending them a couple of paragraphs of filth.
+I was working on some bonus smut on Tuesday, and I checked in with two of my partners before sending them a couple of paragraphs of filth.
 I wanted to share my excitement with the piece with them, and I got some enthusiastic responses.
 But when I was finishing it off on Wednesday, I didn’t do the same thing.
 I sent another few lines explicit dialogue to my partners, but without checking in first.
 Realising that I hadn’t checked for consent, I sent a quick follow up message, asking if I should have asked first.
 My partner’s response?
 “Asking is definitely best practice.”

 Even if someone tells me that they’re ‘always’ down for me to flirt, send them filth, or send them explicit photos, there will be days when they don’t want my attempts at being sexy in their DMs or WhatsApps.
 There will be days when they’re stressed or sad or wanting to do anything except sext with me.
 There’ll be times when that ‘always’ isn’t true, and it’s important to check for continual consent.
 I check in because I’m afraid that I’m going to trample over your boundaries without realising it.